genome/ptero-apis/shell-command-fork.md

 - succeeded
 - failed
 - cancelled
+- error: the service has failed to fulfill its promise to run the job
+    - the result backend crashed, and now the status of a job is unknown

 Request bodies will be essentially the same, though some fields are not available with all statuses (e.g. the end time is not available for scheduled